720kb/comunicator/README.md

     'what': <message payload
   }
 ```
-In _broadcast_-ed messages the recipient is `*` due the fact that the message is for all.
+In _broadcast_-ed messages the recipient is `*` due to the fact that the message is for everyone.

 #### Client side
 The files you need are:
 - `dist/comunicator.min.js` for the plain javascript implementation;
-- `dist/comunicator-angular.min.js` for the AngularJS provider.
+- `dist/comunicator-angular.min.js` for the AngularJS  implementation.

 If you are about to use the AngularJS provider you have to include the module that brings the provider, for example: